It is always good to remember the basic notions of regulation, because by the nerves we forget to review the official regulations of the test.

 To facilitate this, the following article tells in a very general way the most common mistakes that triathletes have in short distance competitions.
 It will also be useful so that people who are getting hooked on triathlon can serve as a reference to face their first competition in the most correct way.

-To begin with, we started talking about the sanctions that we can receive in the competition.
-These sanctions are shown by the judges through the use of cards and will be colored yellow and red.
+To start we started talking about the sanctions that we can receive in the competition.
+These penalties are shown by the judges through the use of cards and will be Yellow and red.

 - 1 yellow card equals a warning.